qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 =====================

 You can write vector layer files using :class:`QgsVectorFileWriter` class.
-It supports any other kind of vector file that OGR supports (Shapefile, GeoJSON, KML and others).
+It supports any other kind of vector file that OGR supports (GeoPackage, Shapefile, GeoJSON, KML and others).

 There are two possibilities how to export a vector layer: